Dark Neutrinos and a Three Portal Connection to the Standard Model

 In the \textit{ISS-like} limit, where $\Lambda \gg \mu^\prime$ and the two heavy neutrinos are nearly degenerate, we have

-In the \textit{ESS-like} case, $\Lambda \ll \mu^\prime$, one neutral lepton remains very heavy and mainly in the completely neutral direction $N$, and the other acquires a small mass via the seesaw mechanism in the hidden sector.
+In the \textit{ESS-like} case, $\Lambda \ll \mu^\prime$, one heavy neutrino remains very heavy and mainly in the completely neutral direction $N$, and the other acquires a small mass via the seesaw mechanism in the hidden sector.
 We find

-From the discussion above, it is clear that the masses of $Z^\prime$ and $\varphi^\prime$ are typically above the heavy neutrino ones, unless we are in the ESS-like regime.
+Note that to lower the scale of the mediators while maintaining the heavy neutrino masses large, one must lower the gauge and scalar quartic coupling.
+Finally, we note that the mixing parameters of $\nu_4$ and $\nu_5$ are correlated in our model.
+At tree-level, the relation

+holds exactly for $a=\alpha,N,D$.
+Loop-corrections are expected to lead to small deviations from this relation.
+In practice, this implies that $\nu_4$ has typically larger active-heavy mixing than $\nu_5$.

 The Yukawa terms in \refeq{eq:lagrangian} induce {\em neutrino mixing} between the active (light) and heavy (sterile, dark) neutrinos.
 In this model, similarly to the ISS and the ESS cases, this mixing can be much larger than the typical values required in type-I seesaw extensions to explain neutrino masses, making its phenomenology more interesting.
 The determinant of the mass matrix in \refeq{eq:massmatrix} is zero, and so light neutrino masses vanish at tree-level and do not constrain the values of the active-heavy mixing angles.
-This, however, is no longer the case at one-loop level, as light neutrino masses emerge through radiative corrections from diagrams involving the $\varphi^\prime$ and $Z^\prime$ degrees of freedom~\cite{masses:future}.
+This, however, is no longer the case at one-loop level, as light neutrino masses emerge through radiative corrections from diagrams involving the $\varphi^\prime$ and $Z^\prime$ particles, as well as SM bosons~\cite{Ballett:2019cqp}.

 \paragraph{Scalar portal} In the scalar potential, the symmetries of the model allow us to write down the following term